kathrinmzl/WanderWallet/README.md

 - *Main menu navigation*
 Instead of being guided strictly through the workflow, offer a menu at the start of the program where the user can choose what they want to do (e.g. set up a new trip, add expenses, view expenses, update expenses or see a summary).

+- *User accounts and login system*
+Implement a simple authentication system so multiple users can store and access their own trips independently.
+This would allow different travelers to use the app at the same time without interfering with each other’s data.

 These features would significantly improve the overall user experience and make the application more powerful in supporting effective budget tracking.

 ## Testing